Healing, for now, will perhaps be "Something personal"

 We can begin to achieve cures previously in two groups of patients.
 First, for people like Brown, whose condition ethically allows the type of procedure based on the fact noes have nothing to lose and he underwent the procedure with informed consent and informed of the risks.

-Second, in people whose HIV is immediately diagnosed after being infected, where there are signs that the use of antiretroviral therapy (ART) beginning soon after exposure can suppress the reproduction of HIV presence so quickly and so deep it might seem that the virus could never have "installed an infectious process" really.
+Secondly, in people whose HIV is diagnosed soon after they are infected, where there are signs that the use of antiretroviral therapy (ART) starting soon after the infection can suppress the reproduction of HIV presence so quickly and so that the virus could never have "installed an infectious process" really.

 Some of these "cure" could be better termed as "missions" because we do not know whether HIV will appear at some point in the future: can not stay even one small number of infected cells in the "reservoir" of long life could be "hibernating" within T cells and it is possible they could be reactivated in the future.